harshitmmm/Sale_Report-Excel_Data_Cleaning-/README.md

 🔄 Data Transformation
 - Created Derived Columns: Added columns like Car_Age = Current Year - Year.
-- Used Conditional Formatting: Highlighted outliers in selling_Price or Mileage.
 - Applied Data Validation: Restricted input values for Transmission etc., to dropdown lists.
 - Filtered & Sorted Data: This is for easy insights and dashboard preparation.